Here are three models of change that guide my promotion of climate action.

 Change is more likely when you have a widely shared vision, e.g., the vision of Australia as a renewable energy superpower could become widely accepted.
 An inspiring vision draws people into the change with excitement.
 They want to change rather than have to change.

 Change is more likely when you have plans with the next steps for moving towards the vision.
 We have many plans that are consistent with the superpower vision, plans by:

 - governments, see state & territory governments have ambitious plans,

-- government organisations like AEMO and the CSIRO, and
+- government organisations like the Australian Energy Management Organization and the CSIRO, and

-To get change, you need people to see the benefits of the transition.
+Change is more likely when people see the benefits of the proposed change.
 The superpower vision offers many benefits like:

 - new employment opportunities,